bottling from a keg

 I haven't bottled anything in a long time, but somewhere I have a stopper that I drilled and pushed a inflation needle through.
 It's easier to modulate pressure by letting your thumb off the back of the needle than burping the stopper.

-i've been planning to do that for a while now, but i never think about it until i try to bottle something and then i forget by the time i have everything cleaned up. b-(The pinnacle of lame and awesome in one singular moment. -Lake -
+i've been planning to do that for a while now, but i never think about it until i try to bottle something and then i forget by the time i have everything cleaned up. b-(

 I built a counter pressure filler.
 I put the keg higher than bottles I am filling.
 Whatever carb you want in keg I'll get in bottle.
 Crank up co2 high, like 20-30 psi.
 Use cork on filler to regulate flow not pressure in the line.
 Purge each bottle with gas before filling and cap on foam and seal right away.
 If you screw up you will get foam and beer on ceiling.
 It's a learned process.
 I can post photos of my filler, but plans are from BWO magazine and process from brewing network Brew Strong show.